developerforce/salesforce-slack-starter-kit/README.md

 ![App Architecture](./docs/images/app_architecture.png)

-Heroku acts as middleware and hosts the Node.js app that connects to Slack APIs (through Bolt) and Salesforce APIs (through jsforce).
-You can watch this short [video](https://www.youtube.com/watch?v=x0i7UNuMTAM) to get familar with the app system architecture.
+Heroku acts as middleware and hosts the Node.js app that connects to Slack APIs (through Slack Bolt) and Salesforce APIs (through jsforce).
+To get familiar with the app's system architecture, you can watch this short [video](https://www.youtube.com/watch?v=x0i7UNuMTAM) and familiarize yourself with the app's system architecture.

-The needed configuration for connecting to Slack and Salesforce is securely managed through Heroku environment variables.
+We use Heroku environment variables to securely manage necessary configuration variables related (such as clientId, consumer key and signing secret) to Slack and Salesforce connection.

 ### Heroku App <-> Salesforce

-The scaffolded app uses jsforce and the [OAuth 2.0 Web Server Flow for Web App Integration ](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5) flow to connect to Salesforce.
-This flow allows Slack users to authorize as a user in Salesforce, so the app can access Salesforce data in the user's context.
-Each individual user needs to authorize and the access and refresh tokens need to be persisted, so the app can perform subsequent requests on behalf of the authorized user.
+The app uses jsforce and the [OAuth 2.0 Web Server Flow for Web App Integration ](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5) flow to connect to Salesforce.

+Once the user successfully authorizes Slack workspace to Salesforce, we persist the access and refresh tokens.
+This allows the app to perform subsequent requests to Salesforce as an authorized user.

 We store the tokens securely in a Salesforce custom object called Slack_Authentication\_\_c: